Fundraising Tip of the Week: A survey to increase engagement (including a free template!)

 The survey we devised covers a lot of ground, including seeking fundraising ideas, ideas for targets and goals, awareness raising, recruiting for a specific volunteer role as well as seeking general ideas for engagement.
 The survey is designed for a primary school but the concepts can be modified for any volunteer-based organisation.

-You will find the link to view our sample survey in the comments below.
 If you have any great documents, templates or handover notes that other volunteers might benefit from, we would love to be able to share them on your behalf (PM me to get my email)… so we can all stop reinventing the wheel!